huggingface/accelerate/docs/source/quicktour.md

 Note that since all the model parameters are references to tensors, this will load your weights inside `model`.

-If you want to load a sharded checkpoint or a checkpoint with safetensors format into the model with a specific `device`, we recommend you to load the checkpoint with [`~utils.load_checkpoint_in_model`] function.
+If you want to load a sharded checkpoint or a checkpoint with safetensors format into the model with a specific `device`, we recommend you to load it with [`~utils.load_checkpoint_in_model`] function.
 Here's an example:

 ```python
 load_checkpoint_in_model(unwrapped_model, save_directory, device_map={"":device})